 Brief CV

-Kushner's research group uses computer models and techniques of theoretical physics to learn about the atmosphere's circulation and how it will respond to climate change.
-The group's current research projects focus on climate variability from interannual to multidecadal scales, on what controls the jet streams, on how snowfall and atmospheric circulation are linked together, and on how the stratosphere (the atmosphere above 10 km) is linked to the troposphere (the atmosphere below 10 km).
+Kushner's research group uses computer models and techniques of physics to learn about the atmosphere's circulation and how it will respond to climate change.
+The group's current research projects focus on climate variability from interannual to multidecadal scales, on what controls the jet streams, on Arctic and high latitude processes (including how snowfall and atmospheric circulation are linked together), and on how the stratosphere (the atmosphere above 10 km) is linked to the troposphere (the atmosphere below 10 km).

 + Professor, Dept. of Physics (Atmospheric Physics), U. of Toronto.

-+ Member, University of Toronto Centre for Global Change Science. - Current Responsibilities
++ Member, Executive Committe, University of Toronto Centre for Climate Science and Engineering

 + 2010-2011: ASP Faculty Fellow, NCAR (sabbatical appointment)